DBoo92/317Hardware/README.md

 nano readingsupdated.py
 ```

 Remember that the sensor is in the (hopefully) moist soil, so the water should not turn on.
 If the water does turn on initially, it just means the soil readings are dry.
 If the water doesn't turn on, you may wait for the moisture levels to drop to turn the pump on (which will take a while).
 Or you can test the pump by simply removing the sensor from the soil.
 This will expose the sensor to dry air, which should then trigger the pump to turn on.
-See the video below for an example:
+See the video below as an example:

 Fully functioning system:
 [![ReadingsVideo](https://raw.githubusercontent.com/DBoo92/317Hardware/master/images/pi%20%26%20readings/vidscreenshot.png)](https://youtu.be/7LPlyvlskEI "CENG 317 soil readings")